NetSamurai/ColdFusion-API/README.md

 Q: Does this work with SOAP or Rest?<br />
 A: Although it mostly works with both, it was designed for SOAP.

-Q: Does this work with older versions of ColdFusion?
+Q: Does this work with older versions of ColdFusion?<br />
 A: Yes, 11 and above!

 **Install API Front-end**